ionarevamp/tgui_block_game/README.txt

 Also, you can change the code to generate stronger enemies that move faster (line 311).
 The options are Weak, Medium, and Strong.

-Furthermore, this repo uses a local fork of tgui-rs at https://github.com/ArtemisX64/tgui-rs
+Furthermore, this repo uses a local fork of tgui-rs, the public version of which can be found at https://github.com/ArtemisX64/tgui-rs